codefresh-io/cap-docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 %}

-You have now completed the final task in the quick start, and the last step in the build pipeline.
+You have now completed the final task in the quick start, and the last step in creating a pipeline.
 Now that we have the basic functionality ready we can see how Codefresh handles [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) with Pull Requests (PRs) and automatic builds.